-Many in-town homes date from the 1800s, while more contemporary dwellings, including ranch ramblers and cabins, are nestled in the woods.
+Many in-town homes date from the 1800s, while more contemporary dwellings, including ranch ramblers and cabins, are nestled in the surrounding forested hills.

 Age 45 or Better: 41%

 At Least One Hospital Accepts Medicare Patients?
-No, but Gnaden Huetten Memorial Hospital, about 10 miles away in Lehighton, accepts Medicare patients./p>
+No, but Gnaden Huetten Memorial Hospital, about 10 miles away in Lehighton, accepts Medicare patients.